 Lucky for us, we have people called volcanologists who are always monitoring these types of signals via radar satellites and other detectors.
 A lot of nature’s warning signs can be hard to detect without the use of technology.
-It’s unfortunate, though, that it’s not easy for scientists to monitor the gas an impending eruption releases the most-water vapor since there so much water vapor in the air already.
+It’s unfortunate, though, that it’s not easy for scientists to monitor the gas an impending eruption releases the most water vapor since there's so much water vapor in the air already.

 Dogs are very smart animals even though they aren’t able to speak our language.
 If you notice that your dog is paying more attention to a certain part of your body than another, it might be a good idea to see a doctor.
 Why you may ask?
 Because dogs apparently have such a strong sense of smell they can sniff out signs of cancer.

 Scientists believe that dogs smell organic compounds that come from cancer.
-They were able to prove that they can distinguish between cancer patient urine and cancer free urine.
-In addition, there has been numerous cases when an owner’s dog has alerted them to cancer growing in their body.
+They were able to prove that they can distinguish between cancer patient urine and cancer-free urine.
+In addition, there have been numerous cases when an owner’s dog has alerted them to cancer growing in their body.
 It’s just like when your dog sits by the door to go outside, you listen to them.
 Pay attention to what your dog is trying to tell you.